whitecube/nova-flexible-content/README.md

 ## Quick start

-The Flexible field can be used in various ways and for different purposes, but in most cases you'll only need a few of its capabilities.
-Here's how to get started really quickly.
+Here's a very condensed guide to get you started asap.
+See the full docs at [https://whitecube.github.io/nova-flexible-content](https://whitecube.github.io/nova-flexible-content)

 ### Install